 Onion Collective in Ubud, Bali

-Like to jump into the pool after coding?
-The Onion Collective started 2012 in Ubud, as the oldest co-working & co-living space on Bali, when the life-style of digital nomads just was born.
-It’s soulfeeding roots go back to the 70s with love, peace & happiness.
+Fancy a dip in the pool after coding?
+The Onion Collective was founded in 2012 in Ubud as the oldest co-working & co-living space in Bali, just as the digital nomad lifestyle was being born.
+It’s soul nourishing roots go back to the 70’s with love, peace & happiness.

-While other co-working spaces turned more business-focused, Onion stays an inspiring place with a mission beyond money-making.
-So it still is the most affordable co-working space also, starting with 50.000 IDR day-pass.
+While other co-working spaces have become more business-oriented, Onion remains an inspiring place with a mission beyond making money.

-Networking magic happens at the Onion Café at night – travellers & creative people around the world meet at the restaurant.
-I never met so many wonderful artists and travelling soulmates in Ubud like in this place.
+Networking magic happens at the Onion Café at night – travellers & creatives from all over the world meet here.
+I have never met so many wonderful artists and travelling soulmates in Ubud as at this place.

 Regina is the welcoming spirit of the Onion, supported by a like-minded team.